 Tracey started working at Storybook in 1986 as a kennel assistant in our boarding facility.
 She managed the kennel for 2 years prior to attending SUNY Delhi to receive her degree in Veterinary Technology in 1997.
 Tracey also holds a bachelor's degree in biology from SUNY Oswego.
 In addition to working as a Licensed Veterinary Technician, she is responsible for purchasing and inventory of hospital supplies.
 Tracey lives with Owen, a Golden Retriever, Finley, a collie, and Emmitt, an orange tiger cat.

 Christa has been a Licensed Veterinary Technician since graduating from SUNY Delhi in 1990; she joined the Storybook team in October 1991.
 She grew up on a dairy farm in western New York, and spent many hours tagging along after the vets who frequented the farm.
-Christa and her husband, Dan, have three girls (Elizabeth, Rebekah, and Lydia); a yellow Labrador (Marcie Rose); two cats (Pearl Jam and Hazel Nut); and a flock of happy chickens.
+Christa and her husband have three daughters and a son-in-law; a yellow Labrador Retriever named Peppermint Patty; and a flock of happy chickens.
 Christa enjoys gardening, camping, hiking, and snowshoeing.

 Kelly started working at Storybook Farm in May of 1988.
 She is a Licensed Veterinary Technician, with a degree from SUNY Delhi.
 Kelly has three boys and two dogs.
 She loves outdoor activities and spending time with family and friends.
 Kelly also enjoys gardening and cooking in her spare time.